Bachelor’s Degree in Forensic Science: Crime Scene Investigation

 If you are wondering if a forensic science CSI degree is worth it, the answer for many is an enthusiastic yes.
 Here are just a few of the benefits of earning a crime scene investigator forensic science degree:

 - Job security.
-Forensic scientists play a critical role in public safety.
+CSI's play a critical role in public safety.
 Their specialized skills and knowledge enable law enforcement to effectively investigate and solve crimes, and assist the legal system in prosecuting perpetrators.
-These specialized skills make forensic scientists valuable to employers at every level—federal, state and local.
+These specialized skills make CSI's valuable to employers at every level—federal, state and local.

 - Diverse job opportunities.
 The field of forensic science offers something for everyone.
 Common forensic science CSI disciplines include crime scene evidence collection, photography, bloodstain pattern analysis and fingerprint examination.

 - Exciting work.
-Forensic scientists work to solve crimes—an exciting job that takes them to interesting places, from crime scenes to law enforcement offices and courtrooms, as they collect, analyze and discuss evidence to seek justice.
+CSI's work to solve crimes—an exciting job that takes them from crime scenes to law and courtrooms, as they collect evidence to seek justice.

 Specialize Your Forensic Science Degree With the 4+1 Program